djc425/MayDay_TakeHome/README.md

 I also pushed myself to include two different layouts depending on if this is viewed on an iPad or iPhone using the UITraitCollection methods.

 This was a fun one to build and I’m looking forward to hearing yours and the teams thoughts.

+Thank you again for the opportunity to share this take home exercise with you.